Weather: Heavy swells expected to batter Hauraki Gulf

 Record rainfall was recorded in Aoraki Mt Cook Village and Wanaka yesterday.

-Some 371mm fell from 9am on Monday to 9am on Tuesday at the village, a new daily record for July, according to Niwa.
+About 371mm fell from 9am on Monday to 9am yesterday at the village, a new daily record for July, according to Niwa.
 That's more than a month's worth of rain in 25 hours.

-Lewis Pass (SH7), Arthur's Pass (SH73), Porters Pass (SH73), Lindis Pass (SH8), Crown Range Rd and Milford Rd (SH94) all have snow warnings in place.
+Lewis Pass (SH7), Arthurs Pass (SH73), Porters Pass (SH73), Lindis Pass (SH8), Crown Range Rd and Milford Rd (SH94) all have snow warnings in place.

 MetService meteorologist Tui McInnes said that respite is in sight for the last weekend of the school holidays, however, with the low moving away near the end of the working week.